Skip to content

 Link to this section

-async def create_todo(todo_data: dict):
+async def create_todo(request: Request, todo_data: dict):

-permission = await permissions.get_permission("create:todos")
+permission = await oauth.get_permission("create:todos", request)

 if not permission["isGranted"]: